Top 5 tips for getting your tech startup off the ground

 Having a pricing structure around your product or idea does not equal having a business

-You know what equals having a business?
+Do you know what equals having a business?
 Having money coming in.
 That’s it.
 That’s all that counts.

 So please, if you take one thing from this article it should be this – spend an enormous amount of time figuring out how you are going to get people to give your startup money in return for your product.
 And once you figure it out, ask yourself is it achievable.
 It’s ok to say we’re going to charge £10/month for people to use your graphic design tool or £99 for a Bluetooth coffee machine but will people actually pay for it?

 This one should go without saying.
-When your starting out you need to scrutinise every penny.
+When you’re starting out you need to scrutinise every penny.
 If all you have is £1,000 ask yourself – what is the best way to spend this £1,000?
 The answer probably isn’t on an executive leather chair with a heated seat.
 You don’t need it.
 What you do need is a web developer to build your website if that’s how you’re going to sell your product.
 What you do need is a digital marketing budget if social is where you think your first 100 customers are coming from.
 What you do need is more product development if customer feedback tells you it has flaws.

 Startups need to be ruthless with their spending.
 Whatever amount of money you are going to spend on something, ask yourself – if I had to write a cheque for 100 x that amount, would I be comfortable doing it.
 If you wouldn’t be, it’s not essential to you getting your business where you need it to be.